Aiman03at/Aiman03at/README.md

 🚀 **Software Engineer | Full-Stack Developer **

 I am a **Software Engineer with 3 years of experience** in full-stack web development and software quality assurance.
-I have a strong foundation in **JavaScript, React.js, Node.js, PostgreSQL, and automated testing**, and I am passionate about building scalable applications that solve real-world problems.
+I have a strong foundation in **JavaScript, React.js, Node.js, PostgreSQL, and testing**, and I am passionate about building scalable applications that solve real-world problems.

 ## 💡 About Me
 🔹 **Tech Stack:** JavaScript (ES6+), React.js, Node.js, Express, PostgreSQL, Python, FastAPI